Wondering when to lower your baby’s crib to keep them safe? Get guidelines for when to lower the crib to keep your baby safe at each age and stage!

 When Should I Lower My Crib?

-When to lower your crib will depend largely on your baby’s growth and development.
+When to lower your crib depends on your baby’s growth and development.
 As your baby meets new physical milestones, you’ll want to lower your crib height accordingly.

 Your baby will learn to sit up on their own sometime between 5-8 months old and it will be time to make another crib height adjustment.